xcession/xcession.github.io/_posts/2019-11-07-fix-permissions-on-globally-installing-npm-packages-on-linux.md

 ---
 layout: article
-title:  "Fix Permissions on Globally Installing `npm` Packages on Linux"
+title:  "NodeJS: Fix Permissions on Globally Installing npm Packages on Linux"
 date:   2019-11-07 18:52:12 +0700
 tags: npm node.js linux
 ---

+## Fixing npm Globally Install Packages Permissions

 The difference in `npm` packages that are installed **globally and locally** is that you will setup a package like a program available by a CLI (Command Line Interface), This require permissions to write in some directories that the `npm` normally don't has.

 When you try install some globally package (using the `-g`):